 We’ve previously gone into depth on the Coffee Lake architecture, but suffice to say, it’s more or less the same 14nm design we’ve seen in Skylake and Kaby Lake, the 6th and 7th Gen, architectures.

 This time, however, there is no option for backwards compatibility, unless you're happy to make with the microcode updates yourself.
 The new Coffee Lake chips, such as this ‘ere Core i5, will only function within the confines of a 300-series chipset.
-And, until next year, your only option on that front is the high-end Z370 chipset.
+And, until later this year, your only option on that front is the high-end Z370 chipset.
 The H370 and B360 motherboards won’t be here for a while.
 That does take some of the shine out of this relatively budget-oriented hex-core CPU, as the expensive Z370 feature set isn’t really necessary with the 8400 and it’s locked down multipliers.

 Back in the dark old Kaby Lake days of early 2017 there was only a modicum of gaming performance difference between the K-series Core i5 7600K and the Core i7 7700K.
 It was a no-brainer, then, for us to recommend gamers eschew the more expensive HyperThreaded chip in favour of the Core i5.